chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 ## Overview

-This section provides the pre-backup configuration required to back up the data on Object Storage System.
+This section provides the pre-backup configuration required to back up the data on the Object Storage System.
 The supported Object storage could be of two types:
   - S3 (AWS S3, Minio, Non-AWS S3)
   - GCS

-The value of location varies based on the type of Object Storage, that is, `location="s3"` in case of S3 storages that includes AWS S3, Minio and Non-AWS S3, and `location="gcs"` in case of Google Cloud Storage bucket.
+The value of location varies based on the type of Object Storage, that is, `location="s3"` incase of S3 storage that includes AWS S3, Minio and Non-AWS S3, and `location="gcs"` incase of Google Cloud Storage bucket.

 ### Configuration in OpenSearch Node

 #### For _Minio_, _Non-AWS S3_, _AWS S3_
-This section provides the pre-backup configuration required to back up the data on Object Storage Systems like _Minio_, _Non-AWS S3_, _AWS S3_.
-The steps to set a secret key using commands are given below:
+For the Object storages like _Minio_, _Non-AWS S3_, _AWS S3_, the following are the steps to set a secret key and access key of the bucket on the OpenSearch nodes:

-1. Log in to all the OpenSearch nodes and follow the steps on all the OpenSearch nodes.
+1. Log in to **all** the OpenSearch nodes and execute the following commands one after another.

 - `export OPENSEARCH_PATH_CONF="/hab/svc/automate-ha-opensearch/config"`
 - `hab pkg exec chef/automate-ha-opensearch opensearch-keystore add s3.client.default.access_key` (When asked, Enter your key)